-Done in French and in English, the French text being authoritative, at the Peace Palace, The Hague, this second day of June, one thousand nine hundred and ninety-nine, in three copies, one of which will be placed in the archives of the Court and the others transmitted to the Government of the Federal Republic of Yugoslavia and the Government of the Kingdom of Spain, respectively.
+Done in French and in English, the French text being authoritative, at the Peace Palace, The Hague, this second day of June, one thousand nine hundred and ninety-nine, in three copies, one of which will be placed in the archives of the Court and the others transmitted to the Government of the Federal Republic of Yugoslavia and the Government of the United States of America, respectively.

-(Signed) Christopher G. Weeramantry, Vice-President.
-(Signed) Eduardo Valencia-Ospina,
+(Signed) Christopher G. WEERAMANTRY, Vice-President.

-Registrar.
+(Signed) Eduardo VALENCIA-OSPINA, Registrar.

-Judges Shi, Koroma and Vereshchetin append declarations to the Order of the Court.
+Judges Shi, KOROMA and VERESHCHETIN append declarations to the Order of the Court.

-Judges Oda, Higgins, Parra-Aranguren and Kooijmans and Judge ad hoc Kreća append separate opinions to the Order of the Court.
+Judges ODA and PARRA-ARANGUREN append separate opinions to the Order of the Court.